cloudposse/atmos/README.md

 The CLI code consists of self-documenting [modules](modules) (separating the files into modules is done for cleanliness):

+  - utils - a collection of utilities to use in other modules
   - shell - `shell` commands and helpers for the other modules
   - terraform - `terraform` commands (`plan`, `apply`, `deploy`, `destroy`, `import`, etc.)
   - helm - `helm` commands (e.g. `list`)